MJKWoolnough/ics/README.md

 }
 ```

-Journal provides a group of components that describe a journal entry
+Journal provides a group of components that describe a journal entry.

 #### type MText